IfLostart2per5/Calcli/README.md

 />> .q
 ```

-note too that when occurs the end of the lazy list, its deleted.
+note too that when occurs the end of the lazy list, it is deleted.